peteroome/peteroome.github.com/_posts/2020-02-29-automating-our-weekly-groceries-version-1.md

 It’s 2020 and I can’t believe grocery shopping hasn't been "solved".
 Why is this even still a chore?
 Is it possible to imagine a scenario where we never have to think about the act of grocery shopping again?

-**Let me know if any of this resonates with you, via the comments section at the bottom.**
+**Let me know if any of this resonates with you, via the comments section at the bottom or send me an email at <a href="mailto:pete.roome@gmail.com?subject=I%20hate%20grocery%20shopping%20too%E2%80%A6" target="_blank">pete.roome@gmail.com</a>.**

 ## Some context…
 My wife and I, in the grand scheme of things aren't fussy eaters.
 There are a few meals we like fairly frequently (Pizza, Spicy Korean Beef), but overall we like variety.
 I love cooking and will try my hand at new recipes on a weekly basis.
 During the week we aim for evening meals that take around 30-45 minutes (tops) to prep due to our schedules, especially now that we have a new born to juggle too.
 Neither of us have any dietary requirements although we're becoming more aware of how much of an impact eating meat has on the planet.
 [Cowspiracy](https://www.imdb.com/title/tt3302820/) and [The Game Changers](https://www.imdb.com/title/tt7455754) were both eye opening for us.